BowlOfSoup/jira-slackbot/README.md

 ## Configuration in Slack

-For this plugin to work you can either get a test API token from Slack [here](https://api.slack.com/docs/oauth-test-tokens), but this will only make it work for your user, and only for channels you are part of.
+1. For this plugin to work you can either get a test API token from Slack [here](https://api.slack.com/docs/oauth-test-tokens), but this will only make it work for your user, and only for channels you are part of.

-The best way is to create a bot [here](https://medicoredevelopment.slack.com/apps/A0F7YS25R-bots) and configure it to your liking.
+2. The best way is to create a bot [here](https://medicoredevelopment.slack.com/apps/A0F7YS25R-bots) and configure it to your liking.
 You actually need to **invite the created bot to a channel** where you want the bot to listen to posts.
 Downside of a bot, that it does not have access to private channels but the 'test token' does.
 Guess that is a Slack thingy.

+3. **But**, if you want support for the JIRA app integration, that is, replacing the default JIRA app (webhook from JIRA) messages with a better message, you will need to create a seperate user (log in with it) and generate a test API token from Slack [here](https://api.slack.com/docs/oauth-test-tokens).
+Place the token in the config file, grant the user admin rights in Slack and invite it to the channel in which you want to use the functionality.
+If you use this method (and thus use the JIRA Slack app integration) you don't need step 2 (a seperate bot).

-Also, the newly created bot has nothing to do with the bot who does the **post** in a channel, which you can configure in the config file.
+The newly created bot or user has nothing to do with the bot who does the **post** in a channel, which you can configure in the config file.

 ## Todo

-- Implement configuration on what to output
+- Implement configuration on what to output for an issue (details)
-- Implement reaction to bot (jira slack integration) messages
+- Add support for bamboo (EMR-4610) / or support only Confluence?
 - Implement error channel
 - Implement creation of subtasks trough bot.
 - Add description for config file to README.md